romnn/djtool/WIP.md

 - sync: playlist/track, source, sink(s)
   - if nothing specified: all

-- make all implemented sources and sinks features
-- implement a CLI interface
-- implement very fancy progress bar
-  - using a sync progress struct
 - use atomic usize for the stats durinc sync
 - implement generic matching interface that scores top n results
 - unify the start routine of the djtool with a shutdown channel